 If math isn't your strong suit, ensure you know the battery life of the motor you get, but don't be too picky.
 Typically, a 55lb motor will be sufficient to propel a canoe at 4-6mph when used with the recommended battery.

 Even joking aside, choosing the suitable motor for your canoe depends on the shaft length.

 A motor shouldn't come out of the water while underway, but it shouldn't be so long that it hits rocks and debris.
 If you plan on boating in waves or rough waters, you should get a slightly longer shaft so that it won't break off when you rock the boat.

-To ensure you get the suitable motor for your boat, you must measure it.
+To ensure you get a suitable motor for your boat, you must measure it.
 Measuring the length from the rear gunwale to the water is essential for square back canoes.
-Measure the distance between the mount of the trolling motor and the water if you are using a traditional canoe.
+Use a traditional canoe to measure the distance between the mount of the trolling motor and the water.

 To get an accurate reading, you should take these measurements when calm.
 Also, weigh your boat as it would typically be if you took measures.
 To that measurement, add 12 inches.

 Buying a motor that is a little longer than the number you come up with is a good idea since you want the top of the engine to be at least 12 inches below the water's surface.
 Make sure the shaft is long enough for your canoe when in doubt.

 Two main ways to control trolling motors are hand and foot.
 Many can even be held by a remote, but they are usually more expensive.